javascript-tutorial/en.javascript.info/1-js/2-first-steps/5-variables/article.md

 <img src="variable-change.png">

-We can also declare two variables and copy data from one into another.
+We can also declare two variables and copy the data from one into the other.

 ```js
 //+ run